onewelcome/sdk-configurator/README.md

 ```

 ### Cordova example
+The Onegini Cordova plugin contains a hook that will automatically trigger the configurator when you run `cordova platform add`.
+You can still choose to run the configurator manually (e.g for updating an existing platform).

-Example for configuring a Cordova Android project:
+Example for configuring a Cordova Android project manually:
 ```sh
 ./onegini-sdk-configurator android --config /path/to/tokenserver-app-config.zip --app-dir /path/to/cordova-app/ --cordova
 ```
 Make sure you have `onegini-cordova-plugin` installed before running the configurator.

-The Onegini Cordova plugin actually contains a hook that will automatically trigger the configurator.
+You will need to rerun the configurator for each installed project in your Cordova project.